SGunal/BridgeUpInternship_Website/README.md

 + To understand how to use GitHub
 + To remember how to use GitHub
 + To… be able to apply this knowledge (of Git/GitHub) to settings outside of BridgeUP.
 (So in school or maybe a future job needs me to be good with moving files.)
+Aminata's Goal
++Learn more about data science, and do what data scientist do.
++Learn how to work with GitHub and how to collaborate with other coders in real time +Help create a Website for high schoolers
 Selale personal goals:
 + review old coding skills
 + become comfortable with using git and github